jbjonesjr/best-practices/version_control/README.md

 ## Mission-critical Software
 * Currently none of VA VISTA's code is maintained in any form of VCS system.
 This represents 35+ years of code spanning 180 applications, and includes over 2 million lines of code in over 35 thousand files. __All VISTA code and files must be immediately migrated and managed on Github.__
 * Currently all CPRS code is maintained in the Perforce VCS system (20+ years; million of lines) .
-All CPRS code should be migrated to Github.
+All CPRS code should be migrated to Github Enterprise.
 * This will allow all future development of VISTA and CPRS to be done in parallel with the same code repository and VCS tool.